straslerj/finance_analyzer/README.md

 ### Excel -> SQL

-I did my financial tracking in Excel, including creating visualizations of my habits, and originally just started with this project to automate the updating of each categorical amount, which proved to be annoying to do manually.
-I would like to create a SQL database for the long-term use of this project.
+~~I did my financial tracking in Excel, including creating visualizations of my habits, and originally just started with this project to automate the updating of each categorical amount, which proved to be annoying to do manually.
+I would like to create a SQL database for the long-term use of this project.~~

+Completed in August 2022.

 ### Investment and Saving Tracking